JosephMeli/JosephMeli/README.md

 ## What I Do

-I build internal developer platforms—the infrastructure and tooling that lets product teams ship faster without wrestling with YAML or waiting on tickets.
-My focus is on creating opinionated abstractions that hide complexity while giving developers the control they need.
+I build internal developer platforms, tooling and infrastrucutrethat lets product teams ship faster without wrestling with YAML or waiting on tickets.
+My focus is on creating streamlined automations that hide complexity while giving developers the control they need.

 ## Technical Focus